Archibald Armstrong: Later years

 He settled in London as a money-lender, and many complaints were made to the privy council and House of Lords of his sharp practices.
 In 1641 on the occasion of Laud's arrest, he enjoyed a mean revenge by publishing Archy's Dream; sometimes Jester to his Majestie, but exiled the Court by Canterburie's malice.
 Subsequently, he resided at Arthuret in Cumberland, according to some accounts his birthplace, where he possessed an estate, and where he died in 1672, his burial taking place on 1 April.

 He was twice married, his second wife being Sybilla Bell.
 There is no record of any legal offspring, but the baptism of a "base son" of Archibald Armstrong is entered in the parish register of 17 December 1643.
 A Banquet of Jests: A change of Cheare, published about 1630, a collection chiefly of dull, stale jokes, is attributed to him, and with still less reason probably A choice Banquet of Witty Jests ...
 Being an addition to Archee's Jests, taken out of his Closet but never published in his Lifetime (1660).

+In 1651, as in the case of several royal servants and artisans, the executor of Archibald Armstrong, Philip Armstrong, was given compensation for unpaid wages by the Commonwealth Committee for the Sale of Late King's Goods.